Neur2SP: Neural Two-Stage Stochastic Programming: Abstract

 \section{Abstract}

-Stochastic programming is a powerful modeling framework for decision-making under uncertainty.
-In this work, we tackle two-stage stochastic programs (\twostocprog{}s), the most widely applied and studied class of stochastic programming models.
-Solving \twostocprog{}s exactly requires evaluation of an expected value function that is computationally intractable.
-Additionally, having a mixed-integer linear program (MIP) or a nonlinear program (NLP) in the second stage further aggravates the problem difficulty.
-In such cases, solving them can be prohibitively expensive even if specialized algorithms that exploit problem structure are employed.
+Stochastic Programming is a powerful modeling framework for decision-making under uncertainty.
+In this work, we tackle two-stage stochastic programs (\twostocprog{}s), the most widely used class of stochastic programming models.
+Solving \twostocprog{}s exactly requires optimizing over an expected value function that is computationally intractable.
+Having a mixed-integer linear program (MIP) or a nonlinear program (NLP) in the second stage further aggravates the intractability, even when specialized algorithms that exploit problem structure are employed.
 Finding high-quality (first-stage) solutions -- without leveraging problem structure -- can be crucial in such settings.
-We develop~\method{}, a new method that approximates the expected value function via a neural network to obtain a surrogate model that can be solved more efficiently than the traditional extensive formulation approach.
-Moreover, \method{} makes no assumptions about the problem structure, in particular about the second-stage problem, and can be implemented using an off-the-shelf solver and open-source libraries.
-Our extensive computational experiments on benchmark \twostocprog{} datasets from four problem classes with different structures (containing MIP and NLP second-stage problems) show the efficiency (time) and efficacy (solution quality) of \method.
-Specifically, the proposed method takes less than 1.66 seconds across all problems, achieving high-quality solutions even as the number of scenarios increases, an ideal property that is difficult to have for traditional \twostocprog{} solution techniques.
+We develop~\method{}, a new method that approximates the expected value function via a neural network to obtain a surrogate model that can be solved more efficiently than the traditional extensive formulation approach. \method{} makes no assumptions about the problem structure, in particular about the second-stage problem, and can be implemented using an off-the-shelf MIP solver.
+Our extensive computational experiments on four benchmark \twostocprog{} problem classes with different structures (containing MIP and NLP second-stage problems) demonstrate the efficiency (time) and efficacy (solution quality) of~\method.
+In under 1.66 seconds,~\method{} finds high-quality solutions across all problems even as the number of scenarios increases, an ideal property that is difficult to have for traditional \twostocprog{} solution techniques.
 Namely, the most generic baseline method typically requires minutes to hours to find solutions of comparable quality.